Pioneer-Valley-Housing-Coop/docs/one-pager.md

 * We are in conversation with [Mount Grace Land Conservation Trust](https://www.mountgrace.org/) to help find a property

 **Ways to Support**
-* We are looking for access to land either by donation, agreement or sale with the possibility of the landowner continuing occupancy.
+* We are looking for land access either by donation, agreement, or sale with the possibility of the landowner continuing occupancy.
 * We would love to connect with like-minded people and organizations
 * Link to survey